appleseedhq/appleseed/README.md

 appleseed [![Build Status](https://travis-ci.org/appleseedhq/appleseed.svg?branch=master)](https://travis-ci.org/appleseedhq/appleseed)
 =========

-### About
+### About appleseed

-appleseed is a modern, physically-based open source final frame renderer.
+appleseed is a modern, open source, physically-based rendering engine designed to produce photorealistic images, animations and visual effects.
+It provides individuals and small studios with an efficient, reliable suite of tools built on robust foundations and open technologies.

 Started in 2009, it has grown into a robust production rendering toolset and has been battle-tested on several projects such as TV documentaries, ads, promotional videos and animation shorts.

 appleseed is available under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).